mlibrary/about-publishing/src/content/features/reading-the-2020-presidential-election.md

         book: "Black America in the Shadow of the Sixties: Notes on the Civil Rights Movement, Neoliberalism, and Politics"
         quote:
-          quote: I worry that the long shadow of the Sixties can unwittingly shroud present-day political imagination, deadening our ability to properly conceptualize, and therefore contest, the dominant forms of racial oppression and economic injustice that define the early twenty-first century we inhabit.
+          quote: The long shadow of the Sixties can unwittingly shroud present-day political imagination, deadening our ability to properly conceptualize, and therefore contest, the dominant forms of racial oppression and economic injustice that define the early twenty-first century we inhabit.